The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 The Moving Picture Expert Group introduced MP4 in 1998, making it their standard video format.
 Of all the container formats available today, MP4 is one of the most widely used file formats due to its many benefits and is based on the QuickTime file format.
 It can be used with most devices, such as phones, laptops, computers, and tablets, without any buffering or lagging issues.

-While MP4 is a digital container file, MPEG-4 is the standard format for encoding the video content stored within MP4 files.
+While MP4 is a flexible and extensible digital container file, MPEG-4 is the standard format for encoding the video content stored within MP4 files.
 Although several MPEGs are available, the MPEG-4 Type 12 is the standard output format for all your video files.
 Aside from storing video and audio multimedia, MP4 can also contain subtitles and images.

 MKV vs. MP4

-Now that you know the basics of MKV and MP4, let’s review the major differences between the two formats.
+Now that you know the basics of MKV vs. MP4, let’s review the major differences between the two formats.
 Learning the aspects in which they differ will help you understand which format suits you best.

 1. Licensing